 - Some classic recipes call for adding chopped celery to the lobster salad, for a bit of crunch.
 I prefer my lobster rolls without it.

 - Adding lettuce to the bun before mounding the lobster salad can also be a hot topic.
-I like a small leaf or two of Boston lettuce, but not too much.
-I’m not a fan of lobster rolls that skimp on the lobster and appear falsely plump from lettuce.
-The horror!
+I like a small leaf or two of Bibb lettuce, but not too much.
+I’m not a fan of lobster rolls that skimp on the lobster in favor of lettuce.

 - Add-ins that are delicious with lobster, but do not appear in a classic Maine lobster roll include capers, Dijon mustard, tarragon, scallions, avocado, bacon…and just about any other ingredient outside of those mentioned above.